shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ### Debiasing: in the wild

 Finally, we test our method on a multi-class fair classification setting.
-We user the profession-prediction datasets presented in [De-Arteaga et al. (2019)](https://arxiv.org/pdf/1901.09451.pdf).
-The dataset contain short biographies, divided into 28 professions and annotated by gender.
-They have shown that models trained on this dataset tend to condition on gender.
+We use the profession-prediction datasets presented in [De-Arteaga et al. (2019)](https://arxiv.org/pdf/1901.09451.pdf).
+The dataset contains short biographies, divided into 28 professions and annotated by gender.
+It has been shown that models trained on this dataset tend to condition on gender, due to the imalanaced representation of men and women in some professions.
 We use 3 models: bag of words, bag of word vectors, and BERT.
-In all cases, we perform INLP on the last hidden representation, and then finetune the last linear layer.
-The method decreases the True Positive Rate Gap (TPR-Gap) between men and women, and the correlation between the bias and the percentage of women in each profession is mitigated:
+In all cases, we perform INLP on the last hidden representation, and then finetuned the last linear layer.
+The intervention decreases the True Positive Rate Gap (TPR-Gap) between men and women, and the correlation between the bias and the percentage of women in each profession is mitigated:

 ![](tpr-vs-women-percentage.jpeg)